Psychology of genocide: Internal bystanders

-External bystanders

-International bodies and other nations have also been labelled as external bystanders due to their unwillingness to intervene in another state's domestic political issue.
-The fear of economic stagnation and limited trade interactions was critical for nations not to involve themselves in genocides.
-For instance, before the 1994 Rwandan genocide took place, the commander of the United Nations peacekeepers received information about the upcoming massacre but was instructed by his seniors to keep the information concealed.
-The absence of economic support aided in the deaths of approximately 700,000 Tutsis in 3 months.

 Rescuers

-Rescuers are individuals who actively pursue helping the victims survive by providing shelter, protection or a means of escape.
+Rescuers are individuals who actively pursue helping genocide victims survive by providing shelter, protection, or a means of escape.

 Identity

 Rescuers are identified as having internalised empathy and moral values, which serve as a diametric contrast to the growing presence of the perpetrators’ ideologies.
 Theorists have also claimed that a strong sense of individuality is a critical force in driving rescuers’ behaviour.
-This means that they do not conform to the majority's views and reject movement towards enculturation.
 Historian Christopher Browning discovered that an estimated 10-20% of Nazi soldiers evaded killing Jews due to their empathy and belief in individual choice.

 Socialisation

 Oliner's observations highlighted that the determining factor for the behaviour of rescuers is the role of the family.
 He found that mothers of rescuers transferred healthier moral competence and independence goals compared to mothers of non-rescuers.
 Rescuer families also embodied other codes of ethics, such as valuing collective responsibility and egalitarianism, irrespective of one's ethnicity or beliefs.